Blog

 Managing Contingency in Construction Projects

-Managing contingency as part of housekeeping and customer service includes procedures such as:
+Managing contingency includes procedures such as:

 When using contingencies during a construction project, contractors must give notice and receive approval according to existing contract terms.
 Additionally, any disputes that arise from contingency usage must be resolved before a project may resume under those conditions.